julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 ## Why Most Herbal Anxiety Guides Don’t Work

 Too many herbs.
 No structure.
 No consistency.

 ---

 ## Why This Works

 Most herbal content gives you information without application.

-This gives you **structure**.
+This guide gives you **structure**.
 A rhythm.

 Instead of guessing what to use, you follow a repeatable method your body can recognize over time.
 That consistency is what actually calms the nervous system.

 ---